The Commonplace

 0.3

 Algorithmic credit systems are linked to higher levels of financial stress.
-Consumer Welfare negative high financial stress
+Consumer Welfare negative financial stress

 n=400